 Our Special Collections department contains a collection of more than 300 hymnals, Sunday School songbooks, and other sacred music spanning two centuries.
 We also have hundreds of examples of sheet music from the early 20th century, though these are only partially organized at the present time.

 The Norman Heim collection consists of more than 4,000 scores for woodwinds in general and clarinet in particular.
 The collection is a gift from noted clarinetist and teacher Dr. Norman Heim, professor emeritus at the University of Maryland, and includes copies of his own compositions.
 The collection is organized and cataloged in a Google Sheets database, searchable at the link below.
 The Heim collection does not circulate.
-For more information, contact Cindy Thomas in the Reference Department.
+For more information, contact Kathy Evans in the Reference Department.